Day trading can be done with stocks, options, funds, forex, and more.

 Day Trading Options

-Day trading options is somewhat complicated since the value of options contracts depends on time as well as the price of the underlying asset.
+Day trading options are somewhat complicated since the value of options contracts depends on time as well as the price of the underlying asset.
 However, options open up a whole world of day trading strategies since you can hedge your bets and profit even if the market moves sideways.
-Make sure that you stick to highly liquid options contracts, since it’s all too easy to get stuck holding onto contracts that no one wants to buy.

 Compound your account

-The number one advantage of day trading is that you can compound your account balance quickly.
+The number one advantage of day trading is that you can compound your account balance.
 You might trade all of the money in your account several times in a single day, as opposed to once a year for long-term investing.